mvespier/INSAccess/README.md

 # InsAccess
 This web app is designed for INSA Rouen Normandie, aiming to provide a simple class agenda similar to [INSAgenda](https://github.com/INSAgenda).
 However, its focus is on enabling associations and clubs at INSA to add custom events, along with other student utilities.
-This project is **not intended to replace INSAgenda** but rather to serve as an alternative for those who prefer it.
+This project is **not intended to replace INSAgenda** but rather to serve as an alternative for those who wish.
 Primarily, it is a fun project created as an opportunity to explore web app development.

 # Table of content
 - [Installation](#installation)